Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Introduction

 In the algebraic theory of special values of $L$-functions, Deligne's conjecture for critical $L$-values of motives is still one of the driving forces.
 Cut down to one line, it asserts that the critical values at $s=m\in\Z$ of the $L$-function $L(s,\mathbb M)$ of a motive $\mathbb M$ can be described, up to multiplication by elements in a concrete number-field $E(\mathbb M)$, in terms of certain {\it geometric} period-invariants $c^\pm(\mathbb M)$ and certain explicit powers of $(2\pi i)$, \cite[Conj.\ 2.8]{deligne79}:

 In this generality, Deligne's conjecture is still far open.
-The deeper reason for this, though, seems almost like a paradox: It tempting to believe that it is exactly the well-reduced, slender rigidity of the world of motives, which allows one to express critical values $L(m,\mathbb M)$ by such clear and basal invariants (namely $c^{(-1)^m}(\mathbb M)$, $E( \mathbb M)$ and, most fundamental, $(2\pi i)^{d(m)}$), on the one hand, while it seems to be exactly the same (beautiful) rigidity of the world of motives, which does not leave enough argumentative room to attack Deligne's conjecture directly, on the other hand.\\\\ Yielding to this tempting belief, it is hence not surprising that it has been the (much less rigid) automorphic side -- invoking the (conjectural) dictionary, hinging motives $\mathbb M$ over a number field $F$ and automorphic representations $\Pi$ of $\GL_n(\A_F)$, by a comparison of their $L$-functions -- where most progress on understanding the algebraic nature of special values of $L$-functions has been achieved.\\\\ Indeed, there is a spectacular series of results, relating critical values $s =\tfrac{n-1}{2}+m$ (due to a basic shift of the argument $s$ now in $\tfrac{n-1}{2}+\Z$) of an automorphic $L$-function $L(s,\Pi)$, up to multiplication by elements in a number field $E(\Pi)$ depending on $\Pi$, to certain {\it representation-theoretical} period invariants $p(\Pi)$ and a purely archimedean factor $p(m,\Pi_\infty)$.
-Obviously, interpreting Deligne's conjecture automorphically, here the period-invariant $p(\Pi)$ takes the role of $c^\pm(\mathbb M)$, the number field $E(\Pi)$ the role of $E(\mathbb M)$ and finally the archimedean factor $p(m,\Pi_\infty)$ the place of $(2\pi i)^{d(m)}$.\\\\ In many regards it is the latter archimedean factor $p(m,\Pi_\infty)$ (essentially the weighted sum of archimedean zeta-integrals), which turns out to be the most mysterious ingredient: In fact, over several decades it has even been unknown if it is eventually zero (which would obviously have made all automorphic rationality-theorems meaningless) until -- after various important but partial results -- B.\ Sun established the non-vanishing of $p(m,\Pi_\infty)$ in great generality in breakthrough work. \\\\ However, apart from particular cases, an explicit expression for $p(m,\Pi_\infty)$, putting it in a precise relationship with its all precise motivic counterpart $(2\pi i)^{d(m)}$ predicted by Deligne's conjecture, is yet to be found.\\\\ In this paper, we solve this intriguing problem, for Rankin-Selberg $L$-functions, $L^S(s,\Pi\times\Pi')$, and Asai- $L$-functions, $L^S(s,\Pi',{\rm As}^\pm)$, over arbitrary CM-fields $F$: We establish precise rationality-theorems, whose archimedean factors are indeed explicit powers of $(2\pi i)$.
-As a general rule, these powers match the power $(2\pi i)^{d(m)}$, predicted by Deligne, on the nose.
+The deeper reason for this, though, seems almost like a paradox: It is tempting to believe that it is exactly the rigidity of the world of motives, which allows one to express critical values $L(m,\mathbb M)$ by such clear and basal invariants (namely $c^{(-1)^m}(\mathbb M)$, $E( \mathbb M)$ and $(2\pi i)^{d(m)}$), on the one hand, while it seems to be exactly the same rigidity of the world of motives, which does not leave enough argumentative room to attack Deligne's conjecture directly, on the other hand.\\\\ Yielding to this belief, it is hence not surprising that it has been the (much less rigid) automorphic side -- invoking the (conjectural) dictionary, hinging motives $\mathbb M$ over a number field $F$ and automorphic representations $\Pi$ of $\GL_n(\A_F)$, by a comparison of their $L$-functions -- where most progress on understanding the algebraic nature of special values of $L$-functions has been achieved.\\\\ Indeed, there is a growing series of results, relating critical values $s =\alpha+m$ (due to a basic shift of the argument $s$ now in $\alpha+\Z$) of an automorphic $L$-function $L(s,\Pi,r)$, up to multiplication by elements in a number field $E(\Pi)$ depending on $\Pi$, to certain {\it representation-theoretical} period invariants $p(\Pi)$ and a purely archimedean factor $p(m,\Pi_\infty,r)$.
+Obviously, interpreting Deligne's conjecture automorphically, here the period-invariant $p(\Pi)$ takes the role of $c^\pm(\mathbb M)$, the number field $E(\Pi)$ the role of $E(\mathbb M)$ and finally the archimedean factor $p(m,\Pi_\infty,r)$ the place of $(2\pi i)^{d(m)}$.\\\\ In many regards it is the latter archimedean factor $p(m,\Pi_\infty,r)$ (essentially the inverse of a weighted sum of archimedean zeta-integrals), which turns out to be the most mysterious ingredient: In fact, over several decades it has even been unknown if it is eventually zero (which would obviously have made all automorphic rationality-theorems meaningless) until -- after various important but partial results -- B.\ Sun established the non-vanishing of $p(m,\Pi_\infty,r)$ in great generality in breakthrough work. \\\\ However, apart from particular cases, an {\it explicit expression} for $p(m,\Pi_\infty,r)$, putting it in a precise relationship with its motivic counterpart $(2\pi i)^{d(m)}$, predicted by Deligne's conjecture, is yet to be found.\\\\ In this paper, we solve this problem, for Rankin-Selberg $L$-functions, $L^S(s,\Pi\times\Pi')$, and Asai- $L$-functions, $L^S(s,\Pi',{\rm As}^\pm)$, over arbitrary CM-fields $F$: We establish precise rationality-theorems, whose archimedean factors arise in a very natural way and are indeed explicit powers of $(2\pi i)$.
+As a general rule, these powers may be made fit with the powers predicted by Deligne, see Rem.\ \ref{rem:Deligne}.